-In today’s busy world your mind is multitasking when you are eating your meal, you are also working on the computer having a conversation, while cleaning the house your one eye is on kids and the another on the TV.
-But in completing all the necessary task you are losing your connection with the present moment, missing out on what you are feeling.
+In today’s busy world your mind is multitasking when you are eating your meal, you are also working on the computer having a conversation while cleaning the house your one eye is on kids and the another on the TV.
+But in completing all the necessary tasks you are losing your connection with the present moment, missing out on what you are feeling.

 Mindfulness is the quality of being present and fully engaged with whatever we, re doing at the moment – free from distraction or judgment, and aware of our thoughts and feelings without getting caught up in them.
 This practice is one way to truly experience the current moment and integrate that awareness into your everyday life

 - Take a seat – Find a place to sit that feels calm and quiet to you

 - Set a time limit – If you are just beginning, it can help to choose a short time, such as 5 or 10 min.

 - Notice your body – You can seat or kneel however is comfortable for you.
 Just make sure you are stable and in a position, you can stay in for a while